Ukrainian Foreign Ministry building damaged for first time since WWII

 Source: Ukrainian Foreign Minister Andrii Sybiha on X (Twitter), as reported by European Pravda

-Details: Sybiha said that the damage was minor and resulted from explosions near the building.
-The Ukrainian Foreign Ministry building has sustained damage for the first time since the Second World War.
+Details: Sybiha said the damage was minor and resulted from explosions near the building.
+This is the first time the Ukrainian Foreign Ministry building has sustained damage since the Second World War.

 Advertisement:

-The minister stressed that the Russian strikes on Sunday were aimed at the historic centre of the city.
+The minister stressed that Russia's strikes on Sunday were aimed at the historic centre of the city.

-He added that despite the attack, Ukrainian diplomacy will continue to carry out its work.
+He insisted that despite the attack, Ukrainian diplomacy will continue to carry out its work.

 Quote: "Looking at its broken windows this morning, I can state with full confidence on behalf of our entire diplomatic team: Russian terrorists will not make us stop.
 Ukrainian diplomacy will continue effectively fulfilling its tasks, countering Russian aggression and bringing peace closer."